Brian Tyms: Hamilton Tiger-Cats

 On October 24, 2016, Tyms was signed to the Hamilton Tiger-Cats' practice roster.
 Tyms played in the final game of the regular season and the Tiger-Cats' lone playoff game.
-In his one regular season game he caught 4 passes for 33 yards with 1 touchdown.
-He had a breakout performance in the Eastern Division Semi Final against the Eskimos, catching a game high 8 passes for 114 yards.
+In his one regular season game, he caught four passes for 33 yards with 1 touchdown.
+He had a breakout performance in the Eastern Division Semifinal against the Eskimos, catching a game high 8 passes for 114 yards.
 Nevertheless, the Tiger-Cats were defeated 24-21, thus ending their 2016 season.
-The following year, Tyms played 8 games and hauled in 25 passes for 204 yards.
+He signed a further contract with the Tiger-Cats in February 2017.
+In the 2017 season, Tyms played 8 games and hauled in 25 passes for 204 yards.
 He was released in September 2017.

 Toronto Argonauts

 On September 14, 2017, Tyms was signed to the Toronto Argonauts practice roster.
 The Argos went on to win the 105th Grey Cup championship game, making Tyms a rare player who has won both a Super Bowl and a Grey Cup.
-He signed an extension, but was released by the team on July 2, 2018 following two games, in which he made 7 catches for 55 yards.
+He signed an extension, but was released by the team on July 2, 2018, following two games, in which he made 7 catches for 55 yards.